-The Kennebunkport Festival is a multi-day dining extravaganza that kicks-off with intimate, private dinners prepared by some of Maine’s top chefs in area residences or opt for dinner at the White Barn Inn, an AAA Five Diamond and Forbes Five Star-rated restaurant, hosted by Executive Chef Jonathan Cartwright.
+The Kennebunkport Festival is a multi-day dining extravaganza that kicks off with intimate, private dinners prepared by some of Maine’s top chefs in area residences or opt for dinner at the White Barn Inn, a AAA Five Diamond and Forbes Five Star-rated restaurant, hosted by Executive Chef Jonathan Cartwright.
 The festival includes art events, music and more.
 Come for all six days or plan a long weekend escape.

 Franconia Notch – White Mountains, New Hampshire